Broadband Plans Perfect for Streaming in Hyderabad - www.lokmattimes.com

 Broadband Plans Perfect for Streaming in Hyderabad

-PNN Hyderabad (Telangana) [India], February 2: In 2021, ACT Fibernet introduced its broadband service, ACT SmartFiber.
-Other ISP providers ...
+Hyderabad (Telangana) [India], February 3: In 2021, ACT Fibernet introduced its broadband service, ACT SmartFiber.
+Other ISP providers face ...

-Hyderabad (Telangana) [India], February 2: In 2021, ACT Fibernet introduced its broadband service, ACT SmartFiber.
-Other ISP providers face fierce competition from ACT SmartFiber's array of plans, perks, and broadband rates.
-ACT Fibernet plans provide a number of enticing benefits, including affordable monthly plans that begin at Rs525 and include unlimited high-speed internet.
-Disney + Hotstar, Zee5, YuppTv, and Sunnxt are all accessible with plans priced at Rs650.
-Plans priced at Rs1199 and higher also include Netflix access at no extra cost.
+Hyderabad (Telangana) [India], February 3: In 2021, ACT Fibernet introduced its broadband service, ACT SmartFiber.
+Other ISP providers face fierce competition from ACT SmartFiber’s array of plans, perks, and broadband rates.
+ACT Fibernet plans provide a number of enticing benefits, including affordable monthly plans that begin at ₹525 and include unlimited high-speed internet.
+Disney + Hotstar, Zee5, YuppTv, and Sunnxt are all accessible with plans priced at ₹650.
+Plans priced at ₹1199 and higher also include Netflix access at no extra cost.

 ACT Broadband Plans for Streaming